Edit CSV and TSV Files as Tables

 CLion lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
 The table editor is available if the following conditions are satisfied:

-- The bundled Database Tools and SQL plugin is enabled.
-For more information, see Managing Plugins.
+The bundled Database Tools and SQL plugin is enabled.
+For more information, see Plugins.

-- The file name extension is associated with the text file type.
-For more information, see File Types.
+The filename extension is associated with the text filetype.
+For more information, see Creating and registering file types.

 Open the table editor